Does Alcohol Raise Cholesterol?

 Red wine may raise HDL cholesterol.
 Studies do show that drinking alcohol, especially red wine, in small, controlled amounts, can increase the rate of apolipoprotein transport, which happens in the liver.
 The result of this process is a spike in good HDL cholesterol, which helps lower the bad LDL cholesterol in your bloodstream.

-- Red wine contains resveratrol.
-This naturally occurring plant phenol is an antioxidant.
+Red wine contains resveratrol.
+This naturally occurring plant polyphenol is an antioxidant.
 Antioxidants help protect your body against oxidative stress that can damage tissues.
 As such, the resveratrol in red wine may help protect your arteries against the buildup of plaque by keeping them supported and healthy.

 Alcohol’s Negative Heart Impact